 CRM encompasses a wide range of knowledge, skills and attitudes including communication, situational awareness, problem solving, decision making, and teamwork, together with all the sub-disciplines that each of these areas entails.
 CRM can be defined as a management system that makes optimum use of all available resources—equipment, procedures and people—to promote safety and enhance the efficiency of flight operations.

 CRM is concerned not so much with the technical knowledge and skills required to operate a vehicle or deliver clinical care but rather with the cognitive and interpersonal skills needed to manage a transport within an organized critical care transport system.
 In this context, cognitive skills are defined as the mental processes used for gaining and maintaining situational awareness, for solving problems and for making decisions.
 Interpersonal skills are regarded as communications and a range of behavioral activities associated with teamwork.

 Maintaining a Safe Fleet:

-Six full-time rotor-wing mechanics, employed by Era Helicopters LLC, are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.
-In addition, Jet Logistics Inc. provides a full-time dedicated mechanic for the fixed-wing aircraft.
+Six full-time Boston MedFlight rotor-wing mechanics are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.
+In addition, Jet Logistics Inc. provides qualified mechanics to perform maintenance for the fixed-wing aircraft.

 Aircraft inspections are performed daily including, the Pilot-in-Command performing a “preflight” inspection.
 This includes visual inspection of internal/external aircraft components in accordance with manufacturer and vendor guidelines.